BEST RETINA CLINIC IN PUNE

 Hypertensive retinopathy.
 Chronic high blood pressure can damage the tiny blood vessels that nourish the retina, leading to significant vision problems.
 Risk factors for hypertensive retinopathy are the same as those for high blood pressure, including obesity, lack of physical activity, eating too much salt, a family history of hypertension and a stressful lifestyle.

 Solar retinopathy.
 This is damage to the macula from staring at the sun, which can cause a permanent blind spot (scotoma) in your visual field.
-The risk of solar retinopathy (also called solar maculopathy) is greatest when viewing a solar eclipse without adequate eye protection.
+The risk of solar retinopathy (also called solar maculopathy) is greater when viewing a solar eclipse without adequate eye protection.

 Detached retina.
 A retinal detachment — a pulling away of the retina from the underlying choroid layer of the eye that provides its nourishment — is a medical emergency.
 If the retina is not surgically reattached as soon as possible, permanent and worsening vision loss can occur.